 - Submit an official, final copy of the high school transcript including the graduation date (or GED scores).

-Transfer students who are entering one of the bachelor degree programs should request the appropriate articulation agreement.
+Transfer students should request the appropriate articulation agreement, if applicable.
 Cazenovia College has articulation agreements with several institutions leading to baccalaureate degrees (as of July 1997).